Giving up the dreaded Weed!!!!!!!

 Farmers are a right royal pita really, many have what is termed 'Grandfather rights' which is something which should be got rid of completely - at least the number able to exercise them is dwindling as the old gits die off.

 Part of the problem here in the UK (and elsewhere in the EU) is that you don't actually (legally) need to be certified in order to 'buy' pesticides, you just need to be certified in order to use them.
-I believe this loophole is allowing many people to buy 'professional' grade pesticides (not the rubbish you can get in the garden center) and use them illegally.
+I believe this loophole is allowing many people to buy 'professional' grade pesticides (not the crap you can get in the garden center) and use them illegally.

 When people know the risks of illegal (or even incorrect) use then few will take that risk - I mean financial and personal risk not health risk.
 The problem is that it is often only those who are certified that are aware of the risk invovled.